jroesch/rfcs/active/0000-higher-kinded-types.md

 ```

 Obviously this change allows for us to implement traditional functional
-programming abstractions like (Functor, Monad, ect) or Scala style overloaded
+programming abstractions like (Functor, Monad, etc) or Scala style overloaded
 collections, but most importantly it opens up new kinds of abstractions in
 Rust code.